Eccentricity (behavior): Depictions

 Eccentricity is often associated with genius, intellectual giftedness, or creativity.
 People may perceive the individual's eccentric behavior as the outward expression of their unique intelligence or creative impulse.
 In this vein, the eccentric's habits are incomprehensible not because they are illogical or the result of madness, but because they stem from a mind so original that it cannot be conformed to societal norms.
-English utilitarian thinker John Stuart Mill (1806–1873) wrote that "the amount of eccentricity in a society has generally been proportional to the amount of genius, mental vigour, and moral courage which it contained", and mourned a lack of eccentricity as "the chief danger of the time".
-Edith Sitwell (1887–1964) wrote that eccentricity is "often a kind of innocent pride", also saying that geniuses and aristocrats are called eccentrics because "they are entirely unafraid of and uninfluenced by the opinions and vagaries of the crowd".
-Eccentricity is also associated with great wealth — what would be considered signs of insanity in a poor person, some may accept as eccentricity in wealthy people.
+English utilitarian thinker John Stuart Mill wrote that "the amount of eccentricity in a society has generally been proportional to the amount of genius, mental vigour, and moral courage which it contained", and mourned a lack of eccentricity as "the chief danger of the time".
+Edith Sitwell wrote that eccentricity is "often a kind of innocent pride", also saying that geniuses and aristocrats are called eccentrics because "they are entirely unafraid of, and uninfluenced by, the opinions and vagaries of the crowd".
+Eccentricity is also associated with great wealth— what would be considered signs of insanity in a poor person, some may accept as eccentricity in wealthy people.

-Comparison to considerations of normality

-Evidence of whimsically eccentric behavior: large cabbage leaves purposefully and humorously placed on a neat row of traffic cones in the Dovercourt neighborhood of Toronto.

-A person who is simply in a "fish out of water" situation is not, by the strictest definition, an eccentric since (presumably) they may be ordinary by the conventions of their native environment.

-Eccentrics may or may not comprehend the standards for normal behavior in their culture.
-They are simply unconcerned by society's disapproval of their habits or beliefs.

-Some eccentrics are pejoratively considered "cranks" rather than geniuses.
-Eccentric behavior is often considered whimsical or quirky, although it can also be strange and disturbing.
-Many individuals previously considered merely eccentric, such as aviation magnate Howard Hughes, have recently been retrospectively diagnosed as having had mental disorders (obsessive–compulsive disorder in Hughes' case).

-Other people may have an eccentric taste in clothes, or eccentric hobbies or collections they pursue with great vigor.
-They may have a pedantic and precise manner of speaking, intermingled with inventive wordplay.
-Many of these behaviors share the characteristics of someone with an autistic spectrum disorder, such as the eccentric hobbies or the pedantic speech.

-Many individuals may even manifest eccentricities consciously and deliberately in an attempt to differentiate themselves from societal norms or enhance a sense of inimitable identity.
-Given the overwhelmingly positive stereotypes (at least in popular culture and especially with fictional characters) often associated with eccentricity, as detailed above, certain individuals seek to be associated with this sort of character type.
-However, this is not always successful as eccentric individuals are not necessarily charismatic and the individual in question may simply be dismissed by others as just seeking attention.